swiss-avalanches/swiss-avalanches.github.io/milestone2.md

 ## Deliverables for milestones 2

-We produced 4 notebooks for this milestone.
-You can browse through them in `notebooks/`.
+For this milestone we combined the different steps taken and explained them all a notebook which you can find under  `milestone2.ipynb/`.
 Our project involves a lot of data scraping, data massage and computer vision.

 TODO see s3 bucket

 #### 1. Data scraping